Define the strategy

 Comply with legal requirements.

-When transferring personal data, it is important to comply with GDPR, CIS Federal Law 152-FZ, PSD2 rules, and other regulations.
+When transferring personal data, it is important to comply with GDPR, CIS Federal Law 152, PSD2 requirements, and other regulations.

 Use anonymization and encryption, and obtain user consent.

-Integration with external APIs is a strategic tool that turns a company from a closed system into a participant in an ecosystem.
+Integration with external APIs is a strategic tool that turns a company from a closed system into an ecosystem participant.

-It opens access to innovative services, automates routine work, improves customer experience and speeds up time to market.
-In 2025, the key trends will be event-driven architectures, the rise of low-code platforms, the growth of the API economy and AI integration.
+It opens access to innovative services, makes it possible to automate routine work, improves customer experience, and speeds up time to market.
+In 2025, the key trends will be event-driven architectures, the growth of low-code platforms, the evolution of the API economy, and AI integration.